Restorative Justice Week will be held in Canada, and throughout the world, from November 20-27, 2016. This years theme is Inspiring Innovation.

-The Church Council on Justice and Corrections theme for Restorative Justice week 2015 is “Imagine Justice.”
-CCJC has a long history of inspiring and promoting art as a way of furthering the restorative justice message.
-This year marks the 10th anniversary of The Justice Storytelling Quilt, a CCJC-sponsored collaborative project by multi-media artist, Meagan O’Shea.
+The Church Council on Justice and Corrections theme for Restorative Justice week 2016 is “Imagine Justice.”
+CCJC has a long history of inspiring and promoting new ways of thinking about justice.

 For those interested in sharing these exciting resources via social media please visit our facebook page: https://www.facebook.com/ccjccanada or our Twitter page: @CCJCCanada.

 The National Restorative Justice Symposium, will be held in Halifax, Nova Scotia, November 21-22, 2016.
 The Symposium raises awareness of a restorative approach to addressing crime and conflict.
 This year’s Symposium is being hosted by the Nova Scotia Restorative Justice Program in partnership with the Nova Scotia Department of Justice and Dalhousie University.

 Restorative justice (RJ) is a philosophy and an approach that views crime and conflict as harm done to people and relationships.
 It is a non-adversarial, non-retributive approach to justice that emphasizes healing in victims, accountability of offenders, and the involvement of citizens in creating healthier, safer communities.
 The goal is to reach meaningful, satisfying, and fair outcomes through inclusion, open communication, and truth.